ik9999/popupsearch/README.md

 - Displaying additional links (e.g. More from this site)

-- [DuckDuckGo bangs](https://duckduckgo.com/bang) support (type something like "!yt test" then press Enter or Ctrl/Shift/Alt + Enter to search on youtube)
+- [DuckDuckGo bangs](https://duckduckgo.com/bang) (type something like "!yt test" then press Enter or Ctrl/Shift/Alt + Enter to search on youtube)

 ## Demo